Jerry-Terrasse/ollama_load_balancer/README.md

 Streaming is implemented using `Newline Delimited JSON format` (ndjson).
 See `Content-Type: application/x-ndjson`.

 Each line of the ndjson format is mapped to one object in a JSON array.

+Static HTTP is also supported (`stream: false` in JSON given in POST request to Ollama).

 ## Dependencies
 These are the versions I used: